 To analyze the origin of electronic state localization, we perform Bader charge analysis of local charge fluctuations in the considered structures [Figure~\ref{fig3}~(d)].
 Each NPL has a uniform core and a chemically distinct edge (Mo-S-H or W-S-H), with charge deviations increasing in larger flakes [Figure~\ref{fig3}~(d)].
 In the central region, electron transfer from Mo (or W) to S occurs, consistent with their different electronegativity.
-At the edges, disrupted bonding reduces the ability of atoms to fully share or accept electrons and breaks the local lattice periodicity, giving rise to spatially localized electronic states [Figure~\ref{fig4}~(c)] near \EF.
+At the edges, disrupted bonding reduces the ability of atoms to fully share or accept electrons and breaks the local lattice periodicity, giving rise to spatially localized electronic states [Figure~\ref{fig3}~(c)] near \EF.
 Despite S-termination and H-passivation, edge metal atoms dominate the charge distribution, indicating their major role in the localized states.
 Different charge fluctuation patterns emerge in \MS and \WS NPLs of equal size.
 The central metal atoms in \WS display a more uniform charge distribution, in contrast to the uneven charge distribution in \MS, which also leads to charge differences at the edges.
-Moreover, in both materials, S atoms along ZZ-edges are more negatively charged than along AC-edges [Figure~\ref{fig3}~(d)], suggesting preferential ligand sites for edge-specific passivation.
 The projected density of states (PDOS) of \MS\ and \WS\ NPLs provides additional information about the orbital contributions to the energy levels.
 As shown in Figure~\ref{fig3}~(e) for the systems with 2.1~nm size, the hole (occupied) states up to about 2~eV below the Fermi level are dominated by metal $d$-orbitals (Figure~S5), while S $p$-orbitals contribute deeper in energy, although signs of hybridization are present everywhere.